atharvadubeyofficial/DigiKumbh-/README.md

 - **IoT & AI-driven crowd sensors** for real-time safety alerts.
 - **Multi admin access with govt.
 Databases** & Integration of e-passes, **GIS-based Navigation.**
 - **Expandable** for other mega-events like fairs, yatras, and smart-city gatherings.
+- “DigiKumbh is designed to be scalable, government-ready, and impactful.
+We believe this can set a **national benchmark** in digital safety & surveillance.”
+- “This is not just a hackathon project, it’s our commitment towards building **India’s Smart Kumbh 2028**.
+With your  support, DigiKumbh can go from prototype to reality.”
 ---